 A Johnson waiver is a waiver of a statutory right to credit for time served against a subsequent county jail or state prison sentence under Penal Code § 2900.5.
 A primary reason for this is that a trial court judge is prohibited under Penal Code § 19.2 from sentencing a person to probation with a term that requires a person to serve more than a year in county jail.

-This creates something of a dilemma for trial court judges arising from 19.2’s one-year cap no the time that can be served in county jail as a condition of probation and the 1976 amendment to § 2900.5 requiring all local jail time to be credited against any subsequent county jail as a condition of reinstatement of probation.
+This creates something of a dilemma for trial court judges arising from 19.2’s one-year cap on the time that can be served in county jail as a condition of probation and the 1976 amendment to § 2900.5 requiring all local jail time to be credited against any subsequent county jail as a condition of reinstatement of probation.
 So, when a defendant has served more than a year in county jail already, this forces the trial court when handling a probation violation to choose between sentencing the defendant to state prison or imposing no new jail time as a condition of reinstating probation.

 Johnson provides a way around this dilemma by allowing a defendant to waive custody credits for prior jail time so defendant can serve time in jail (rather than prison) if there is a subsequent probation violation.